Gaspé, Quebec

 Gaspé (/fr/) is a city at the tip of the Gaspé Peninsula in the Gaspésie–Îles-de-la-Madeleine region of eastern Quebec in Canada.
 Gaspé is about 650 km northeast of Quebec City and 350 km east of Rimouski.
 Gaspé has a total population of 15,063, as of the 2021 Canadian Census.

 Gaspé is where Jacques Cartier took possession of New France (now part of Canada) in the name of François I of France on July 24, 1534.
+The first French settlement on the Gaspé Peninsula was established in 1672 by Pierre Denys de La Ronde on land that formed part of a seigneury owned by his uncle, Nicolas Denys.

 The most common assumption is that "Gaspé" may come from the Miꞌkmaq word Gespeg which means "Land's end".
 Other theories hold that the name may be a mutation of the Basque word geizpe or kerizpe which means "shelter" or "place of refuge".
 Another theory is that it is named after Portuguese explorer Gaspar Corte-Real, who explored Labrador in 1500.

 In 1600, Englishman Richard Hakluyt used the name Gaspay in his translation of Cosmosgraphie by Jean Alfonse, which became the common spelling in the early 17th century.
 Thereafter, many other spellings appeared, such as Gachepé, Gachepay, Gaschepay, Gaspey, Gaspèche, and Gapèche.